KxSystems/docs/docs/learn/pb/word-wheel.md

 20664
 ```

-List `v39` are all the words we might find from a word wheel.
+List `v39` is all the words we might find from a word wheel.

 ## Match on the mid letter